aws/iot-atlas/src/hugo/content/en-us/implementations/aws/fan-in/fan-in1/_index.md

 1. Leave Lambda function version as `$LATEST`
 1. Leave Record format conversion `Disabled` and click `Next`
 1. Leave your Destination as `Amazon S3`
-1. Under S3 Destination choose the bucket you created above `fan-in-telemtry-<AccountId>`
+1. Under S3 Destination choose the bucket you created above `fan-in-telemetry-<AccountId>`
 1. Scroll down and click `Next`
 1. On the Configure settings screen scroll down and click `Next`
 1. On the Review screen click `Create delivery screen`

+Alternatively your _AWS IoT Rule_ can achieve the Fan-in pattern with actions that send messages to [Amazon Kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams/) where applications can read and act on telemetry data, [Amazon Kinesis Data Analytics](https://aws.amazon.com/kinesis/data-analytics/) to process data real time with SQL or Apache Flink, SQS message queues where you can asynchronously process messages, or another of the supported [AWS IoT Rule Actions](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rule-actions.html).

 ### IoT Rule